Where does death take place in paradise and is filmed? Real locations for Catherine's Bar, the hut, the zoo and the Saint Marie police station - Mash Viral

 Not that it would be difficult: there is still time for a swim in the pool or a while on the beach.
 Bakare assures us: “There is so much to do in Guadeloupe, there are waterfalls and volcanoes and all kinds of things to explore.
 And then there is a hotel with a bar!
 With alcohol!

-“The people in the country are fantastic too, they also employ a lot of Guadeloupes, locals, so they can have fun or go fishing in their free time.
+“The people in the country are fantastic too, they also employ a lot of Guadeloupes, locals, so the way they have fun or will fish in the past.
 So you’re fishing in the Caribbean with a local who happens to be on the same crew as you, and you think God, that’s fantastic … “

-And while Kris Marshall finally left the show because he was spending too much time outside of his young family, O’Hanlon says it’s worth it.
-The actor has three teenage children (Emily, Rebecca and Red) with his wife Melanie.

-To describe death in paradise as a “dream job”, he explains: “I think being separated from the family for a long time is always a disadvantage.
-But I mean it can happen here (in the UK), it can happen anyway.
-Not good bookstores!
-But no, I don’t really mean, no, the compensation far outweighs the disadvantages. “